pintofbeer/machine-learning-base/readme.md

 * Docker Desktop
 * Visual Studio Code
 * *VSCode Plugin:* Remote Development
-* *Possibly some linux distro on WSL - I clone start from there, you probably don't need to*
+* *Possibly some linux distro on WSL - I clone from there, you probably don't need to*

 Includes:
 * Python3, pip